Denial of Peter: Context

 For much of the period of three years that Jesus spent in ministry, gathering and teaching disciples, he had been observed, criticised and harassed by scholars and priests.
 His teachings were sometimes seen as heretical and his actions in gathering a group of disciples as possibly having political motivation.
-Jesus' capture and trials were the culmination of this antipathy.
+Jesus's capture and trials were the culmination of this antipathy.

 Peter was one of the twelve disciples most closely associated with Jesus.
 His denials are made in the face of accusation that he was "with Jesus", the term indicating the bond of discipleship.
 The Gospel of Matthew states that Peter denied Jesus "in front of everyone", thus making a public witness, affirming this with an oath.
 Throughout his Gospel, Matthew stresses the importance of public witness as an essential element of discipleship, stating in : "Whoever acknowledges me before men, I will also acknowledge him before my Father in heaven.
 But whoever disowns me before men, I will disown him before my Father in heaven."
 Peter's denial is in direct conflict with the nature of discipleship, as described by Matthew.
-Matthew has also previously reported Jesus' teaching forbidding the use of an oath:
+Matthew has also previously reported Jesus's teaching forbidding the use of an oath:

 The New Testament descriptions of Peter's denial depict the drama of the incident.
 Peter's antagonists in the discussion of his discipleship progress from a maid, to a maid plus a bystander, to a whole crowd.
 His denial progresses from a plea of ignorance, to a denial plus an oath and then to cursing and swearing with a total denial that he ever knew Jesus.
 The significance of three denials lies in its superlative force; it underscores the disciple's resolve to deny Jesus (see Biblical numerology).
 The sound of the rooster then brings a shock to Peter that Jesus had predicted the three denials.